BStrope/BStrope/README.md

-- How to reach me... bstrpoe15@gmail.com
+- How to reach me: bstrpoe15@gmail.com

+- DockerHub: Bstrope

 <!---
 BStrope/BStrope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.